hq969/hq969/README.md

 ## :sassy_man:  About me
-- :technologist: I am a Electrical Engineer, Generative AI Engineer, Full Stack Data Scientist, Data Analyst and Technical Writer
+- :technologist: I am a 'Electrical Engineer', 'Generative AI Engineer', 'Full Stack Data Scientist', 'Data Analyst' and 'Technical Writer'
-- :technologist: I love using Software as a solution for Problems
+- :technologist: I love using Software as a solution for 'Problems'
-- 📝 I have a strong foundation and interest in Artificial Intelligence and Machine Learning
+- 📝 I have a strong foundation and interest in 'Artificial Intelligence' and 'Machine Learning'
-- :student: My other Stacks: Machine Learning Engineering, Deep Learning, Computer Vision, and Natural Language Processing
+- :student: My other Stacks: 'Machine Learning Engineering', 'Deep Learning', 'Computer Vision', and 'Natural Language Processing'
-- :nerd_face: Always learning new things and growing
+- :nerd_face: Always 'learning new things and growing'

 <br>